 There is one exception to using a flight search engine in these cases (and any case); Southwest Airlines.

 Southwest does not allow its fares to be displayed on these third-party search sites.
-If you are flying on Southwest Airlines, you’ll have to do the research on their website or app.
+If you are flying on Southwest Airlines, you’ll have to research their website or app.

 Check Your Airline’s Definition of a Significant Delay

 Reading through various web pages of your airline’s website, you’ll find plenty of mentions of the phrase “Significant Delay.”
-Airlines take specifically defined measures when a flight is significantly delayed, and this is the reason for this language.
+Airlines take specifically defined measures when a flight is significantly delayed, which is the reason for this language.

-However, you might be confused as to what exactly constitutes a significant delay.
-The airlines are all as vague as possible about this because they’d rather make it hard for passengers to find the things that they are entitled to that cost them money.
+However, you might be confused about what constitutes a significant delay.
+The airlines are all as vague as possible about this because they’d rather make it hard for passengers to find the things they are entitled to that cost them money.